StevenFrost/Mariposa-Yosemite/README.md

 Mariposa-Yosemite
 =================

 Mariposa-Yosemite airport scene for the computer graphics module at the Univeristy of Nottingham.
+Some assets are required to run the application, they can be downloaded from [OneDrive](https://1drv.ms/u/s!AkNem2BhW3E1gP4cmhzFhzkyryiTXA).

 Preview
 -------